RSPB Ham Wall Nature Reserve

 Parking & Transport

 - On site parking - 150 spaces.
 Parking charges apply.
-Free for RSPB members and Blue Badge Holders otherwise £1.50 for up to two hours, £3 for more than 2 hours.
+Free for RSPB members and Blue Badge Holders otherwise £3 all day.

 Tours and Demonstrations